gelguy/wilder.nvim/README.md

 call wilder#set_option('modes', ['/', '?', ':'])
 ```

+When in `:` cmdline mode, `wildmenu` suggestions will be automatically provided.
 When searching using `/`, suggestions will be provided.
-The default search pipeline uses substring matching.
+The default uses substring matching.
-When in `:` cmdline mode, `wildmenu` suggestions will be automatically provided.

 Use `<Tab>` to cycle through the list forwards, and `<S-Tab>` to move backwards.

 ## Customising the pipeline

-Customise the pipeline with `wilder#set_option('pipeline', <pipeline>)`.
+Use `wilder#set_option('pipeline', <pipeline>)` to customise the pipeline.
 For example, in Neovim, to use fuzzy matching instead of substring matching:

 ```vim